jenesh/DSA-Curriculum/hash_tables/web/README.md

 This function essentially runs in O(1) time complexity.
 So whenever you pass in a piece of data you always get back a number representing that data.

-> Let's get rid of `strawberry` & `blueberry` for simplicity's sake.
+> Let's get rid of `"strawberry"` & `"blueberry"` for simplicity's sake.
 Imagine we are only dealing with 3 elements from now on.

 Example:
 ```